 CONVERTIBLE CUBAN PESO (CUC)

-DIFFERENCING THE CURRENCIES
+DIFFERENtiating THE CURRENCIES

-INDISPENSABLE IN YOUR BAGGAGE
+INDISPENSABLEs IN YOUR BAGGAGE

 Pencils are cheap and take up little space.
 The children will come to ask you to give them some.

-INTIMATE HYGIENE PRODUCTS
+FEMININE HYGIENE PRODUCTS